savonrb/httpi/UPDATING.md

 ## From 3.x to 4.x

-BREAKING CHANGE: `HTTPI::Request#headers` and `HTTPI::Response#headers` now return `Rack::Headers` instead of `Rack::Utils::HeaderHash`.
-You may need to adjust any code that explicitly depends on the type of the return value of these methods.
+POTENTIAL BREAKING CHANGE: `HTTPI::Request#headers` and `HTTPI::Response#headers` now return `HTTPI::Utils::Headers` instead of `Rack::Utils::HeaderHash`.
+This change will prevent HTTPI from breaking or changing its public API whenever rack rearranges its classes.
+If you were relying on the `Rack::Utils::HeaderHash` implementation, you will need to update your code to use `HTTPI::Utils::Headers` instead.

-This change was made to address a deprecation warning for a pending API change in the upcoming [rack](https://github.com/rack/rack) 3.1.